 Spring and Autumn season

 In the winter seasons, Everest base camp trek is a least-visited destination in Nepal.
 Winter season consists of December, January, and February months in Nepal.
 Due to freezing cold, it is almost impossible to make Everest base camp trek.
-The temperature goes down to – 18 degree Celsius and the highest goes up to 4 degree Celsius.
-In this season trekking trail will be covered with the heavy snow, which will make very difficult to trek on.
+The temperature goes down to – 18 degrees Celsius and the highest goes up to 4 degrees Celsius.
+In this season trekking trail will be covered with the heavy snow, which will make it very difficult to trek on.